srikailash/srikailash.github.io/about.md

 Outside work, I enjoy travelling, reading fiction, going around the city with my bike, <br>
 meeting friends for coffee, learning to play the piano.
 I love swimming and have been doing that regularly for years.<br>
 <br>
-I've always hated school as a kid/adult(YES, so much so I would put that in my bio), feeling grateful no school anymore, haha.<br>
+I've always hated school(YES, so much so I would put that in my bio), feeling grateful there is no school anymore, haha.<br>
 I work best when I can self pace or in small groups.